The Restaurant

 The dining areas unfold into the building's unique corners, each offering a distinct atmosphere—whether you're people-watching, chatting at the bar, taking in the action of the kitchen, or enjoying a more secluded, intimate setting.

 Rustic oil lanterns illuminate the various styles of wood present in the room.
-Dark green leather encompasses the banquets, subtle to the touch.
+Dark green leather encompasses the banquettes, supple to the touch.

 The distinction between Server and Chef is blurred as it appears the staff intertwine themselves between all tasks, disappearing and reemerging from the several staircases.